-- The structural side of the fence shall face the owner's property; and - The sides of the fence abutting adjoining properties and the street shall be maintained.
+- A. The structural side of the fence shall face the owner's property; and - B. The sides of the fence abutting adjoining properties and the street shall be maintained.

-Applicant's Facts Fences will be constructed to meet these standards and will be verified at the time of building permit submittal.
+Fences will be constructed to meet these standards and will be verified at the time of building permit submittal.